RetroDECK/ES-DE/USERGUIDE.md

 ES-DE provides two types of collections, **Automatic collections** and **Custom collections**, the latter being defined by the user.
 Collections are as the name implies only collections of games already present in your actual game systems, so they're basically grouping your games together into convenient views.
 As such the use of collections is entirely optional, but it is a very nice feature and it's worth some effort to setup.

-The numerous collection settings available are detailed [here](USERGUIDE.md#game-collection-settings).
+The numerous collection settings available are covered [here](USERGUIDE.md#game-collection-settings).

 ### Automatic collections